whispir/api/source/includes/_apps.md

 			<td>
 				Single line.
 Alphanumeric.
 No max length.
 Default: "" <br>
 				<b>Sample:</b> -----BEGIN PRIVATE KEY-----\nMIIGSjCCBTKgAwIBAgIICdjQ9d41eiYwDQYJKoZIhvcNAQELBQAwgZYxCzAJ.....\n-----END PRIVATE KEY----- <br>
-				<b>IMP:</b> You must ensure that the value is provided in a single line only with the use of `\n` to specify the line breaks.
+				<b>IMP:</b> You must ensure that the value is provided in a single line only with the use of `\n` to specify the line breaks just after the BEGIN PRIVATE KEY---- and before the -----END PRIVATE KEY.
+An Incorrect value will lead to failure of app creation.
 			</td>
 		</tr>
 		<tr>